 But I digress.

-Big E got fussy, predictably, when serious bidding began.
-So I took him into an adjacent room where a woman sold hot dogs, coffee and cookies.
+So I walked with my baby bjorn into an adjacent room where a woman sold hot dogs, coffee and cookies.

 She had a mullet half way down her back.
 On her sweatshirt was an airbrushed wolf howling at the moon.
 It was awesome.

-She ooh’d and ahh’d over Big E and marveled at me keeping him quiet.
+She ooh’d and ahh’d over my 7-week-old and marveled at keeping baby quiet.
 We made small talk about regular baby things: birth weight, sleeping, etc.

 Then she asked, “So is this Mom’s night off?”